Directory layout#

 A first step of a new project is to define its directory layout.

-Applications should follow the layout of the framework used, like Django or Scrapy, and should use its command for generating the layout, like django-admin startproject and django-admin startapp.
+Applications should follow the layout of the framework used, like Django, Scrapy or FastAPI, and should use its command for generating the layout, like django-admin startproject and django-admin startapp.

 Tip

-Commit generated files before making changes, so that the changes appear in the history.
+Commit the generated files before making changes, so that the changes appear in the history.

 If no framework is used, prefer a smaller number of directories, like in Kingfisher Summarize or Pelican backend.
 For example: